ASL 2213 Specialized Interpreting II

 Prereqs: ASL 2202 AND ASL 2212 AND ASL 2231

-- Demonstrate ability to interpret effectively in highly specialized settings such as mental health, substance abuse, and human sexuality.
+- Demonstrate ability to interpret effectively in highly specialized settings such as legal, mental health, substance abuse, and human sexuality.

-- Learn and utilize specialized ASL and English vocabulary used in settings such as mental health, substance abuse and human sexuality.
+- Learn and utilize specialized ASL and English vocabulary used in settings such as legal, mental health, substance abuse and human sexuality.

 - Demonstrate appropriate ethical decisions for specialized settings.

 - Exhibit professionalism and comfort in highly sensitive interpreting situations

 Credit Hours: 3

 Lab Hours: 2